 Our digital manufacturing software contains components that are licensed under so-called "open source," "free," or other similar licenses.
 Open source software is made available to the general public on an "as-is" basis under the terms of a non-negotiable license.
-We currently combine our proprietary software with open source software with open source software in ways that would require the release of the source code of our proprietary software to the public; however, our use and distribution of open source software may entail greater risks than use of third-party commercial software.
+We currently combine our proprietary software with open source software, but not in a manner that we believe requires the release of the source code of our proprietary software to the public.
+We do not plan to integrate our proprietary software with open source software in a ways that would require the release of the source code of our proprietary software to the public; however, our use and distribution of open source software may entail greater risks than use of third-party commercial software.
 Open source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
 In addition, if we combine our proprietary software with open source software in a certain manner, we could, under certain open source licenses, be required to release to the public or remove the source code of our proprietary software.
 In line with what we believe is standard practice among technology companies, we leverage open source software in the development of our internal software.
 Open source software is commonly used as a foundation which we develop upon, allowing us to customize the software based on our specific needs.
 This enables faster development of software, with higher quality, supported by a larger community of developers.
 We may also face claims alleging noncompliance with open source license terms or infringement or misappropriation of proprietary software.
 These claims could result in litigation, require us to purchase a costly license, or remove the software.
-In addition, if the license terms for open source software that we use change, we may be forced to re-engineer our solutions, incur additional costs, or discontinue the sale of our offerings if re-engineering could not be accomplished on a timely basis.
-Although we monitor our use of open source software to avoid subjecting our offerings to unintended conditions, there is a risk that these licenses could be
+In addition, if the license terms for open source software that we use change, we may be forced to re-engineer our solutions, incur additional costs, or discontinue the sale of our offerings if re-engineering could not be accomplished